GoInterject/GoInterject.github.io/bApps/bFinancials/InitialDataLoad.md

 >
 > **Step 2:** Select "Interject Financials - Epicor"
 >
-> **Step 3:** Under the Connection Redirect section, select the connection you wish to overide in the left side, then the new data connection on the right
+> **Step 3:** Under the Connection Redirect section -scroll to bottom of screen - select the connection you wish to overide in the left side, then the new data connection on the right
+> ![Epicor Tools Connection Page](/images/A-InitialDataLoad/ConnectionRedirect.png){: .center-image }
 >
 > **Step 4:** Save your changes
-> ![Epicor Tools Connection Page](/images/A-InitialDataLoad/ConnectionRedirect.png){: .center-image }
->